marcusp478/marcusp478.github.io/essays/ai.md

 #### In-class WODs

 Similar to the relationship between the in-class and experience WODs, the "real" WODs given to us during the second class of the week were very similar to the practice WOD that was assigned to us earlier in the week.
-Based on how each week went throughout this semseter, I found that as long as I did well on the experience and in-class WODs and made sure to understand the solutions for both of them, then it shouldn't be hard to apply what I learned to the "real" WOD.
+Based on how each week went throughout this semester, I found that as long as I did well on the experience and in-class WODs and made sure to understand the solutions for both of them, then it shouldn't be hard to apply what I learned to the "real" WOD.

 #### Essays